janniksam/Kinoheld.Api.Client/README.md

     // Search for cinemas near Aurich that contain the term 'autokino' IKinoheldClient client = new KinoheldClient();
     var cinemas = await client.GetCinemas("aurich", "autokino");

+### Retrieve information about upcoming movies

+    // Retrieve all movies, that will be played tommorow IKinoheldClient client = new KinoheldClient();
+    var upcoming = await client.GetShows(cinema.Id, DateTime.Today.AddDays(1));